BIOGRAPHY

 I think that an artist must express their time.

-Finally I would like to celebrate -beauty- in art, by quoting the artist's work Patrick Mimran that in '07 with his famous "Billboard", the big billboards appeared on the streets of the metropolis, struck me and in particular with a work, I wanted to take:
+Finally I would like to celebrate -beauty- in art, by quoting the artist's work Patrick Mimran that in 2007, with his famous "Billboard", the big billboards appeared on the streets of important metropolis, struck me and in particular with a work, I wanted to take:

 Education